Ilsazive-Ruo/PANDA/README.markdown

 Explain how to run the code, including examples:

 - **Task Definitions**:
--This repository includes multiple prediction tasks aligned with those described in the associated publication.
+This repository includes multiple prediction tasks aligned with those described in the associated publication.
 The tasks and their corresponding labels in the code are as follows:

-SYN and PV: Correspond to the Pharmacological Prediction tasks, referred to as the PP set in the paper.
+-SYN and PV: Correspond to the Pharmacological Prediction tasks, referred to as the PP set in the paper.
-SA: Refers to the API–Excipient Design task.
+-SA: Refers to the API–Excipient Design task.
-FSA: Refers to the Manufacturing Optimization task.
+-FSA: Refers to the Manufacturing Optimization task.

 - **Training**:
   ```bash